Stuwert/blog/src/posts/one-dont-go-wide-or-deep.md

 ---
-title: Maybe Don't Go Wide Or Deep
+title: Maybe Don't Try to Do Everything Immediately
 date: "2022-09-10"
 tags: [engineering, advice]
-description: An article exploring what exactly the best way to start your tech career or take next steps
+description: An article exploring what exactly the best way to start your tech career or take next steps after learning how to code.
 permalink: posts/{{ title | slugify }}/index.html
 ---